nitinkohli/targeted_differential_privacy_replication/README.md

 `python measure_pso.py`

-The first scripts runs in ~1 minute, whereas the second is more computationally intenstive and runs in ~10 mins.
+The first scripts runs in ~2 minutes, whereas the second is more computationally intenstive and runs in ~10 minutes.
 The expected outputs can be found in `outputs/privacy_metrics`.
 Similar to accuracy metrics script, example parameters are set at the top of each of these scripts to provide examples of the codes behavior and expected outputs.